Rimouski

 Rimouski (/ˌrɪmˈuːski/ /ˌrɪmuːˈski/ rim-OO-skee RIM-oo-SKEE; /fr/) is a city in Quebec, Canada.
 Rimouski is located in the Bas-Saint-Laurent region, at the mouth of the Rimouski River.
-It has a population of 48,935 (as of 2021).
+As of 2021, the city has a population of 48,935.
 Rimouski, whose motto is Legi patrum fidelis (Faithful to the law of our fathers), is located on the south shore of the Saint Lawrence Estuary, around 300 km downstream of Quebec City.
 It is the site of Université du Québec à Rimouski (UQAR), the Cégep de Rimouski (which includes the Institut maritime du Québec) and the Music Conservatory.
 It is also the home of some ocean sciences research centres (see below).

 History

-The name Rimouski has been described as likely derived from a Micmac word meaning "land of the moose".
-However, the Commission de toponymie du Québec notes that more recent research instead favors a link to the Maliseet-Passamaquoddy language, likely meaning "Land of Dogs" or "Land of Poplar Blossoms".
+The name Rimouski has been described as likely derived from a Mi'kmaq word meaning "land of the moose".
+However, the Commission de toponymie du Québec notes that more recent research instead favors a link to the Wolastoqey, likely meaning "Land of Dogs" or "Land of Poplar Blossoms".
 The city was founded by Sir René Lepage de Ste-Claire in 1696.
 Originally from Ouanne in the Burgundy region, he exchanged property he owned on the Île d'Orléans with Augustin Rouer de la Cardonnière for the Seigneurie of Rimouski, which extended along the St. Lawrence River from the Hâtée River at Le Bic to the Métis River.
 De la Cardonnière had been the owner of Rimouski since 1688, but had never lived there.
 René Lepage moved his family to Rimouski, where it held the seigneurie until 1790, when it was sold to the Quebec City businessman Joseph Drapeau.